The string operation converts its input to plain text. If no operand is given

 log $txt

-always produces one string value, never mutates its operands, and
+string always produces one string value, never mutates its operands, and

 follows Gendo’s single-assignment rule.